3.29.10 Whisper Mountain

 2.05.09 Family Pride

 Some years ago the Martin family joined with other families to protect a piece of Heaven in the North Georgia Mountains, complete with a clear rushing trout stream.
-In 2006 their dream of placing the land under permanent protection became a reality as...
+In 2006 their dream of placing the land under permanent protection became a reality as they worked with Southeast Regional Land Conservancy.
+One of the biggest joys of land trust work can be going back each year for monitoring visits with owners who truly care about the land, as is the case each time we visit the Martins.
 Read More

 SERLC